-Our business success depends on our ability to timely hire, train and retain qualified licensed health insurance agents and other employees to provide superior customer service and support our strategic initiatives while also controlling our labor costs.
+Our business success depends on our ability to timely hire, train and retain qualified licensed insurance agents and other employees to provide superior customer service and support our strategic initiatives while also controlling our labor costs.

-Our omnichannel consumer engagement platform enables customers to discover, compare and purchase a health insurance plan using our proprietary online search engine as well as receive assistance of a licensed insurance agent, by telephone, online chat or through a hybrid online assisted interaction such as co-browsing.
-Our customer care center operations are critical to our success and dependent on our ability to recruit, hire, train and effectively manage our licensed health insurance agents and other employees.
-In order to sell Medicarerelated health insurance plans, our health insurance agent employees must be licensed by the states in which they are selling plans and certified and appointed with the health insurance carrier that offers the plans in each applicable state.
-We depend upon our employees, state departments of insurance, government exchanges and health insurance carriers for the licensing, certification and appointment of our health insurance agents.
-We may experience difficulties hiring a sufficient number of licensed agents and retaining existing licensed agents during the year and especially for the Medicare annual enrollment period.
-If we are not successful in these regards, our ability to sell Medicarerelated health insurance plans will be impaired during the Medicare annual enrollment period, which would harm our business, operating results and financial condition.
+Our omnichannel consumer engagement platform enables customers to discover, compare and purchase an insurance plan using our proprietary online search engine as well as receive assistance of a licensed insurance agent, or benefit advisor, by telephone, online chat or through a hybrid online assisted interaction such as co-browsing.
+Our customer care center operations are critical to our success and dependent on our ability to recruit, hire, train and effectively manage our licensed benefit advisors and other employees.
+In order to sell Medicare-related health insurance products, our benefit advisors must be licensed by the states in which they are selling plans and certified and appointed with the health insurance carrier that offers the plans in each applicable state.
+We depend upon our employees, state departments of insurance, government exchanges and health insurance carriers for the licensing, certification and appointment of our benefit advisors.
+We may experience difficulties hiring a sufficient number of licensed insurance agents and retaining existing licensed agents during the year and especially for the Medicare annual enrollment period.
+If we are not successful in these regards, our ability to sell Medicare-related health insurance plans will be impaired during the Medicare annual enrollment period, which would harm our business, operating results and financial condition.

-Even if we are successful in hiring licensed health insurance agents, our success depends on the productivity of these health insurance agents and other employees that operate the customer care center.
-Failure to retain, train and ensure the productivity of our health insurance agents and other employees could result in lower-than-expected sold plans, conversion rates and revenue, higher costs of acquisition per member and higher plan termination rates, any of which could harm our business, operating results and financial condition.
-If our health insurance agents do not perform to the standards we expect of them or if we do not generate sufficient call volumes for our health insurance agents to remain productive, our sold plan volume, conversion and retention rates could be negatively impacted, and our business, operating results and financial condition would be harmed.
-If investments we make in our call center operations do not result in the returns we expected when making those investments, we could acquire fewer members, suffer a reduction in our membership, and our business, operating results and financial condition would be harmed.
+Even if we are successful in hiring licensed insurance agents, our success depends on the productivity of these licensed insurance agents and other employees that operate the customer care center.
+Failure to retain, train and ensure the productivity of our licensed insurance agents and other employees could result in lower-than-expected sold plans, conversion rates and revenue, higher costs of acquisition per member and higher plan termination rates, any of which could harm our business, operating results and financial condition.
+If our licensed insurance agents do not perform to the standards we expect of them or if we do not generate sufficient call volumes for our licensed insurance agents to remain productive, our sold plan volume, conversion and retention rates could be negatively impacted, and our business, operating results and financial condition would be harmed.
+If investments we make in our customer care center operations do not result in the returns we expected when making those investments, we could acquire fewer members, suffer a reduction in our membership, and our business, operating results and financial condition would be harmed.